The video below is a recording of the entire UN Summit on Biodiversity (11 hours 21 minutes).

 - Ms. Ana María Hernández Salgar, Chair, Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)

 - HRH Prince Charles, Prince of Wales, Prince of Wales Conservation Trust

 - Ms. Archana Soreng, Indigenous Youth, UN Secretary-General’s Youth Advisory Group on Climate Change

-The opening segment and the plenary session will highlight the connections between biodiversity, societies and economies.
-It is anticipated that Heads of State and Government and other leaders will recognize biodiversity’s multiple and essential contributions to sustainable development, and will demonstrate ambition and commitment to accelerate action on biodiversity for sustainable development, for example through whole-of-government and whole-of-society approaches and investments to restore, sustainably use, conserve and equitably share benefits from biodiversity.
+The opening segment and the plenary session highlighted the connections between biodiversity, societies and economies.
+Heads of State and Government and other leaders recognized biodiversity’s multiple and essential contributions to sustainable development, and demonstrated ambition and commitment to accelerate action on biodiversity for sustainable development, for example through whole-of-government and whole-of-society approaches and investments to restore, sustainably use, conserve and equitably share benefits from biodiversity.